Skip to main content

 After a workout it is recommended that you eat a meal consisting of starchy foods, white meat or fish, and vegetables.

 Your food and drink consumption should come from natural sources that provide enough nutrients for your body to produce the energy it needs for everyday activities or exercise.
-However, if you are a physically active person or an endurance athlete, you should consider adding health supplements like Berocca to your diet in order to get the most out of your training routine.
+However, if you are a physically active person or an endurance athlete, you should consider adding health supplements like Multivitamins and Minerals (Berocca® Performance) to your diet in order to get the most out of your training routine.

 buy now